ingro/Yodo/README.md

 - a simple string: maps the query parameter to a column on the model's database table;
 - a simple string, but with a dot (.): maps the query parameter to a column of a related model's database table;
 - a closure, which are passed the current `$query` object and the array of query parameters, which could be used to handle more advanced situations.
+- a string representing a class that extends the base `Ingruz\Yodo\Base\AbstractQueryParamsResolver`

 #### Request validation